sophia-lambert/sophia-lambert.github.io/research.md

   - research
 ---

-This page highlights several of my research and personal projects.
+This page highlights several of my research projects.
 For a complete list of my publications, see my [publications page](./publications.html).

 {% for category in page.categories %}
   <div class="border-bottom">